 The operative Nelson Regional Policy Statement and Nelson Resource Management Plan were developed in the 1990s, and the Nelson Air Quality Plan became operative in 2008.
 While these plans have been subject to some changes, they have not undergone a full review.
 The council resolved to embark on a full review.
 Once prepared, the new plan will be called the Whakamahere Whakatū Nelson Plan.

-In 2018 the Draft Nelson Plan was completed and compiled as one document, including web map overlays.
-Internal testing of the Draft Plan was carried out in August and September, and a revised Draft Plan will be completed in December.
-The next step is an external peer review and legal review of the Draft Plan, which will be completed by March 2019.
+In 2018 the Draft Nelson Plan was completed and compiled as one document for the first time, including web map overlays.
+Internal testing of the Draft Plan was carried out with key council teams, and a revised version was completed in December.

 In 2017 the Draft Nelson Plan was workshopped with elected members, iwi and freshwater working groups, and an initial peer review was carried out.
 There was public engagement on fault, liquefaction, and river flooding hazards.
 Engagement continued with landowners who have significant natural areas or heritage values on their properties.
 Nelson’s business and development community were also engaged with.

 In May 2016, Council released the draft RPS for feedback (See Live Nelson Issue 426 (1.7MB PDF))

 In November 2015, feedback was sought (see Live Nelson Issue 416) from the community on the main themes the strategic outcomes sought to address, although people were also encouraged to submit on any resource management issue they felt strongly about.
 About 300 responses were received on a range of issues and this feedback has helped guide Council officers in developing and structuring the Draft Regional Policy Statement.
 See a summary of this feedback (131KB PDF).